 Field practicums provide students an opportunity to integrate theory to practice.
 This component of our accredited BSW program is significant; students must complete two, 420-hour practicums (SWRK 3150 and SWRK 4120), 12-credit hours per practicum.
 Prerequisite courses are SWRK 1310, SWRK 2080, SWRK 2090 and SWRK 3140.

 Distance delivery students are expected to locate their own field practicums.
 Students may choose a practicum in any community agency/institution which offers social work services.
 Students, when eligible, can be granted permission to complete a practicum at their place of employment.

 A field instructor possessing a BSW, MSW, or RSW designation must be available to directly supervise the practicum.

 Concurrent with each field practicum students are required to take a 6-credit hour Field Focus course (SWRK 4200, SWRK 4300).
-Course subjects offered are: Mental Health, Child and Family Services , Aboriginal Child and Family Services, and Aging.
+Course subjects offered are: Mental Health and Child & Family Services.
 The course subject does not need to match the field practicum.

 PLAR (Prior Learning Assessment and Recognition, SWRK 3152) may be applied for in lieu of a first field practicum (SWRK 3150), if the application criteria are met.
 Deadline to apply is December 1st.